How to Grow Apple Trees

 - Look for a self-pollinating apple tree variety unless you have the space for 2 or more trees.

 - Netting apple trees is essential to protect your crop from birds.

 - Apples are ready to harvest mid-summer or winter depending on the variety.

-- Research the best apple varieties for your climate, some varieties will tolerate warmer winters while others need a certain number of days below 8 degrees C before they'll fruit.
+- Research the best apple varieties for your climate, some varieties will tolerate warmer winters while others need a certain number of days below 8°C before they'll fruit.

 Apple trees prefer a full sun spot in well-drained soil, that’s protected from high winds.
 They will require regular watering or irrigation when fruiting - so make sure they are either on an irrigation system or close to a tap for easy watering.

-Prepare the soil for planting by digging a hole that’s twice as wide as the root ball of your tree and at the same depth.
+Prepare the soil for planting your apple tree by digging a hole that’s twice as wide as the root ball of your tree and at the same depth.
 Loosen the soil at the bottom of the hole and mix Scotts Performance Naturals Soil Improver through the original soil.

 Bare-rooted apple trees can be purchased and planted in winter when the tree is dormant.
 Potting apples can be planted at any time in ground, except in the heat of summer.

 - Plant your apple tree at the same depth it was in the pot or if bare-rooted, make sure any graft on the truck is well above the soil surface.

 - Add a stake to support bare-rooted trees at planting - this can be removed once the roots have taken.